HrxSrv/Hrxsrv/readme.md

 # 💫 About Me:
-🔭 I’m currently working on a LLM based HR App<br>👯 Looking to work in FullStack+LLM niche<br>🌱 I’m currently learning Mcps<br>⚡ Into music
+🔭 I’m currently working on a LLM based HR App<br>👯 Looking to work in FullStack+LLM niche<br>🌱 Learning about Mcps<br>⚡ Into music

 ## 🌐 Socials: